 The program may include speakers from the regulatory agencies, law enforcement and the financial services industry.
 The agenda is regularly refreshed and specific topics vary from year to year based on supervision priorities, new regulations or guidance, and industry changes.
-Recent programs have addressed the following topics: mortgage servicing issues; unfair, deceptive or abusive acts or practices; fair lending issues; and consumer compliance risk management.
-The agenda for the conference will be available approximately 30 days prior to the event.
+Recent programs have addressed the following topics: mortgage servicing issues; unfair, and deceptive acts or practices; fair lending issues; and consumer compliance risk management.